Nordstrom Anniversary Sale: Top Picks Still in Stock for Under $50

-The Nordstrom Anniversary Sale is almost over, but tons of items are still in stock and on sale for under $50.
+It's the last day of the Nordstrom Anniversary Sale, but tons of items are still in stock and on sale for under $50.

 The department store's biggest sale event is offering deals on big brands such as Kate Spade, Burberry, Fendi, Hanky Panky, Nike, Stella McCartney, Charlotte Tilbury, Theory, Adidas, La Mer, Barefoot Dreams, Tumi, Superga, Sunday Riley, Steve Madden, Quay Australia, AG Jeans, Alo, The North Face, Patagonia and so many more.